 As a member of the family, we take our pets everywhere!
-Whether it’s going on a much needed vacation, driving them to an area park to run and play, or maybe, it’s a quick trip to the veterinarian for a check-up – some furry passengers just love to ride!
-But traveling in automobiles can be extremely dangerous for your family companion – and you.
+Whether it’s going on a much-needed vacation, driving them to an area park to run and play, or maybe, a quick trip to the veterinarian for a check-up – some furry passengers just love to ride!
+But traveling in automobiles can be extremely dangerous for your animal companion – and you.

-- To avoid unnecessary stress and anxiety, work your pet up to longer trips by taking shorter treks before taking on a long expedition.
+- To avoid unnecessary stress and anxiety, work your pet up to longer trips by taking shorter treks before going on a long expedition.

 - Just in case you and your pet become separated, be sure that all ID tags are properly affixed to your pet’s collar and that they have your current contact information, including cell number(s).

 - Update your microchip registration and pet license information to ensure its current and consider including the name and phone number of an emergency contact.

 - Never leave pets unattended inside of vehicles.
 Remember that cars heat up fast – even with the windows cracked!

 - Properly restrain, contain or crate your pets inside of your vehicle prior to your trip.
 Consider purchasing a specially designed pet seatbelt, carrier or barrier to avoid irreversible consequences due to distractions or other mishaps.